malaclypse1/cargame/README.md

 * measure how long brakes are applied: if short duration, return throttle to previous amount when brakes are released
 * better: reverse engineer amount of throttle to maintain speed after braking and set throttle to that amount.
 * maybe both? if braking over threshold time, zero throttle, otherwise set throttle to match current speed?

+### 2/14/19 Scale ###
+Using real-world numbers for the simulation means I really need to real units (otherwise the constants will be way off).
+Eventually, the world view will zoom in and out, so the scale can't be related to window size.
+Map texture size should make a good standard.
+Currently, the car placeholder sprite is 958px long, and being scaled to 20% (191px).
+The average North American car has a length of ~4.4m.
+That makes a scale of 43px:1m.
+With 256x256 texture tiles, the tiles are about 6m across.

+A car traveling at 60mph is going about 27 meters per second, or 4.5 tiles per second, or about 1150px per second - that only gives about half a second to react when something gets on screen (eventually, with zoom and lookahead, that will improve).
+I think I need a 'model' scale: artificially damp speed to make the game more playable.
+We'll see...

+### 3/7/19 Braking ###
+Naive solution puts braking in direction opposite heading.
+This causes reversing after stop and inappropriate direction of braking if moving in reverse.
+Instead, get the component of velocity in direction of heading?
+This would scale braking to velocity, so thats not quite right.
+Should use the lower (by magnitude) of that or heading vector... just cap this velocity based braking vector to be no bigger than the unit vector.

+Also, lets handle the zeroing or returning throttle dealio.
+* in initial inspection for reverse engineering throttle for a specific speed, I think rollingResistance is using the wrong vector - it should be projecting velocity to heading or wheel direction.
+The component perpendicular to the wheels is not rollingResistance.
+I'll leave it as is for now, but return to it when I delve into cornering.
+* get the components of drag and rollingResistance in direction of heading
+* figure out throttle needed to make that equal (balanced by) tractionForce.
+* TODO: change throttle setting to only occur when braking is finished